 Download Young people, youth work, Youth Service (pdf) (from Welsh Assembly Government website).

 How to cite this article: Smith, Mark K. (2007) ‘Young people, youth work, Youth Service.
-The National Youth Service Strategy for Wales’, the encyclopaedia of informal education. [www.infed.org/archives/gov_uk/young_people_youth_work_youth_service.htm].
+The National Youth Service Strategy for Wales’, The encyclopedia of pedagogy and informal education. [www.infed.org/archives/gov_uk/young_people_youth_work_youth_service.htm].

 Last Updated on